interTwin-eu/itwinai/docs/how-it-works/hpo/explain-hpo.rst

 by finding the best hyperparameter settings.
 However, there are some drawbacks, especially with regards to computational cost and resource management.
 Especially distributed HPO requires careful planning of computational resources to avoid bottlenecks or excessive costs.
-You should consider that if you allocate two nodes for your training, but you want to run four different trials, your training would run four times as long as it would if you picked a set of hyperparameters yourself and trained it only once (unless you use a scheduler to elimate some trials early).
+You should consider that if you want to run four different trials, and you run them on the same amount of resources as you normally would for only one set of hyperparameters, your training would run four times as long (unless you use a scheduler to elimate some trials early).

 Because of this, we want to design our HPO training wisely, so that we avoid unneseccary computational cost.
-These are some things that might help you when you are getting started with HPO:
+These are some things that might help you when you are getting started with HPO.

 HPO is beneficial when:

-*    Model performance is sensitive to hyperparameter settings.
+*    model performance is sensitive to hyperparameter settings.
-*    You have access to sufficient computational resources.
+*    you have access to sufficient computational resources.
-*    Good hyperparameter settings are difficult to determine manually.
+*    good hyperparameter settings are difficult to determine manually.

-To make sure you get the most out of your HPO training, the are some considerations you might want to make:
+To make sure you get the most out of your HPO training, the are some considerations you might want to make are to

-*    Define the Search Space Wisely: Narrow the search space to plausible ranges to improve efficiency.
+*    define the search space wisely: Narrow the search space to plausible ranges to improve efficiency.
-*    Choose Appropriate Metrics: Use metrics aligned with your task's goals.
+*    choose appropriate metrics: Use metrics aligned with your task's goals.
-*    Resource Allocation: Balance the computational cost with the expected performance gains.
+*    allocate your resources strategically: Balance the computational cost with the expected performance gains.
-*    Interpret Results Carefully: Ensure that the improvements are meaningful and not due to overfitting.
+*    interpret your results carefully: Ensure that the improvements are meaningful and not due to overfitting.

 Hyperparameter Optimization in itwinai